shy-pangolin/TheParnokProject/README.md

 # TheParnokProject
-A collection of the works of Sophia Parnok
+A collection of the works of Sophia Parnok, as initially collected in December 2019